jeromekelleher/ercs/docs/source/index.rst

 that the simulation stops when ``max_t`` is reached.
-If lineages have coalesced, then we know that their probability of identity in state is no less than 10\ :sup:`-10`, and if lineages have not coalescenced, then their identity is
+If lineages have coalesced, then we know that their probability of identity in state is no less than 10\ :sup:`-10`, and if lineages have not coalesced, then their identity is
 less than 10\ :sup:`-10` which we have decided should be treated as zero.